systemd-cron/systemd-cron/README.md

 --------------
 Building

+    $ ./configure
     $ make

 Staging

     $ make DESTDIR="$destdir" install

-See `Makefile` for additional installation variables.
-At the very least, you probably want to override `prefix` and `confdir`.
+See `configure` for configuration variables.
+At the very least, you probably want to override `prefix` and `confdir`, e.g.:

+    $ ./configure --prefix=/usr --confdir=/etc

 See Also
 ------------